nickharris808/prevolt/patents/PROVISIONAL_PATENT_FAMILY_3_SPECTRAL_RESONANCE_DAMPING.md

 ## CLAIMS

+*Note: Claims are structured to anchor patentability on the combination of: (1) FFT-based facility power spectral analysis, (2) network switch egress queue jitter injection, (3) transformer mechanical resonance protection.
+This is fundamentally different from DVFS which operates on chip temperature/voltage—not facility power spectra or network timing.*

 ### Independent Claims

-**Claim 1.** A method for eliminating mechanical resonance in data center power infrastructure, comprising:
+**Claim 1.** A method for protecting facility power transformers from mechanical resonance damage caused by periodic compute workloads, comprising:

-- (a) monitoring power consumption at a facility power distribution point;
+- (a) sampling power consumption at a facility power distribution point serving a plurality of compute nodes;
-- (b) computing a frequency spectrum of said power consumption via Fast Fourier Transform;
+- (b) computing, via Fast Fourier Transform (FFT), a power spectral density of said sampled power consumption, thereby identifying spectral energy concentration at one or more frequencies;
-- (c) identifying a resonance peak at a dangerous frequency;
+- (c) determining that a spectral peak at a frequency within the mechanical resonance band of a facility transformer (50-200 Hz) exceeds a danger threshold;
-- (d) introducing controlled timing jitter to packet transmissions at a network switch egress queue;
+- (d) in response to said determination, introducing controlled timing jitter to packet transmissions at a network switch egress queue, said jitter having a statistical distribution configured to spread spectral energy across a broader frequency band;
+- (e) wherein said jitter is applied to packets destined for compute nodes, thereby desynchronizing their aggregate power consumption;
-- wherein the spectral energy at said dangerous frequency is reduced by at least 20 dB.
+- (f) wherein the spectral energy at said mechanical resonance frequency is reduced by at least 20 dB, preventing magnetostriction-induced vibration and fatigue damage in said transformer.

-**Claim 2.** A system for spectral traffic shaping, comprising:
+**Claim 2.** A system for network-layer spectral shaping to protect electrical infrastructure, comprising:

-- a power monitoring interface configured to receive facility power consumption data;
+- a power monitoring interface configured to continuously sample facility power consumption at a distribution point;
-- a spectral analyzer configured to compute a frequency spectrum of said power consumption;
+- an FFT spectral analyzer configured to compute power spectral density and identify peaks at dangerous frequencies corresponding to transformer mechanical resonance (50-200 Hz);
+- a network switch comprising:
+  - egress queues configured to hold packets pending transmission to compute nodes;
-- a jitter scheduler configured to introduce random delays to packet transmissions;
+  - a jitter scheduler configured to add random delays to packet transmission times based on a configured jitter distribution;
+  - a pseudo-random number generator providing delay values;
-- wherein periodic compute traffic is transformed into a broadband spectral distribution that does not excite transformer resonance.
+- wherein periodic compute traffic arriving at said compute nodes is desynchronized by said jitter, transforming coherent spectral peaks into broadband noise that does not excite transformer resonance.

-**Claim 3.** A network switch comprising:
+**Claim 3.** A network switch configured for facility infrastructure protection, comprising:

-- an egress queue configured to hold packets pending transmission;
+- a plurality of egress queues, each corresponding to a destination compute node;
+- a power spectral monitor interface receiving facility power spectrum data;
+- a jitter scheduler configured to:
+  - receive target resonance frequency from said spectral monitor;
+  - compute jitter parameters (distribution type, range) to suppress said target frequency;
+  - apply per-packet random delays to egress transmissions;
-- a pseudo-random number generator configured to generate delay values;
+- a pseudo-random number generator providing statistically independent delay values;
-- a delay controller configured to release packets after jitter-determined delays;
-- wherein the aggregate power draw of compute nodes connected to the switch exhibits no spectral peaks above a threshold power level.
+- wherein the aggregate power draw of all connected compute nodes exhibits no spectral peak above a danger threshold at the transformer resonance frequency.

 ### Dependent Claims